Polly2000/snacks-n-snake/README.md

 # snack-snake
-tryin' to get close to canvas.
+tryin' to get closer to canvas.